ABeatrizSC/order-system/README.md

 - Order generation;
 - Validation of products included in an order;
 - Simulation of order payments;
-- Validation of product availability and inventory deduction for the order.
+- Validation of product availability and inventory deduction for the order;
+- Idempotency: The system prevents publishing events with an existing `orderId` or `transactionId`.
+This ensures that the same event is not processed more than once.

 </br>